YMCA: YMCA Scouts

 Within ten days of the declaration of World War I, YMCA had established 250 recreation centres, also known as huts, in the United Kingdom, and went to build temporary huts across Europe to support both soldiers and civilians alike, run by thousands of volunteers.
-Many soldiers from WW1 were apart of the YMCA and helping with spreading religion in these camps and boosting morale.
+Many soldiers from WW1 were a part of the YMCA and helping with spreading religion in these camps and boosting morale.
 Some of them, known as field secretaries, also went into war zones to support prisoners-of-war in Europe and Russia.
 Notable supporters and volunteers included Clementine Churchill (for which she was appointed a Commander of the Order of the British Empire (CBE) in 1918), Oswald Chambers and Robert and Olave Baden-Powell.
-Within the first month the YMCA Women's Auxiliary was formed, and Princess Helena Victoria of Schleswig-Holstein would go on to become a notable member and chairman of its organising committee.
+Within the first month the YMCA Women's Auxiliary was formed, and Princess Helena Victoria of Schleswig-Holstein would go on to become a notable member and chairman of its organizing committee.

 During World War I, YMCA raised and spent over $155 million on welfare efforts for American soldiers.
 It deployed over 25,000 staff in military units and bases from Siberia to Egypt to France.
 They took over the military's morale and comfort operations worldwide.
 Irving Berlin wrote Yip Yip Yaphank, a revue that included a song entitled "I Can Always Find a Little Sunshine in the YMCA".
 Frances Gulick was a YMCA worker stationed in France during World War I who received a United States Army citation for valour and courage on the field.

 During World War II, YMCA was involved in supporting millions of POWs and in supporting Japanese Americans in internment camps.
 This help included helping young men leave the camps to attend Springfield College and providing youth activities in the camps.
 In addition, YMCA was one of seven organizations that helped to found the USO.

 In Europe, YMCA helped refugees, particularly displaced Jews.
 Sometimes YMCA participated in escape operations.
 Mostly, however, its role was limited to providing relief packages to refugees.